ngworker/lumberjack/README.md

   }
 ```

-By extending `LumberjackLogger`, we only have to worry about our pre-defined logs' message and scope.
+By extending `LumberjackLogger`, you only have to worry about our pre-defined logs' message and scope.

 All logger factory methods are protected as it is recommended to create a custom logger per _scope_ rather than using logger factories directly in a consumer.